 When we started off a couple of days back (one loses time) it was misty and very cool, but now it was starting to warm up and can get quite humid down in the valleys.
 It was a long drive up to the ridge of the ranges then a long way down to Kennedy Hut on Taylors Creek where we stopped to take some pics and to fly the Drone.
 There were some weed-spraying blokes from the Alpine National Park who said that you were not allowed to fly Drones in the park.
 But we were on the Boundary Road.
 So what?
 The world is going nuts and George Orwell was right even though he was a few years out by his reckoning.

-We followed Plains Road and ducked in to Dogs Grave and read the story of Bony, the Kelpie, who was buried there by his master and friend, Peter Meehan, in 1863.
+We followed Plains Road and ducked in to Dogs Grave and read the story of Boney, the Kelpie, who was buried there by his master and his friend, Peter Meehan, in 1863.

 A refreshing Schooner at the Dargo Pub was great and the glass even looked like the size that I seem to remember.
 I refuelled and we trundled back to camp.
 The river water out of the bucket was great and refreshing and I had a proper wash to clean away the dust.
 Glenn kindly cooked my sausages for me and some potato and pumpkin mash.
 We didn’t have a fire for the second night in a row but we managed to sit around chatting till 9.30 when we all faded and hit the sack.
 The weather was still mild after a few warm days.